 When Hannah was five and a half years old, she was diagnosed with Stage 3 Nephroblastoma, which meant that a softball sized tumor was enveloping her left kidney.
 To combat the diagnosis, she had radiation treatment, twenty-eight weeks of chemotherapy, and two blood transfusions.
 Following treatment, she had to have an eight hour surgery to remove her left kidney and the tumor.
-After continuous chemotherapy and radiation treatment, she was declared cancer free and has remained cancer free for eleven years!
+After continuous chemotherapy and radiation treatment, she was declared cancer-free and has remained cancer-free for thirteen years!

 Hannah’s battle with pediatric cancer has inspired her to share her personal story, raise awareness, and spread hope to all children fighting cancer.
 Due to her dedication to community service, Hannah was awarded the President's Volunteer Service Award Gold in 2017, 2018 and 2019.
 She has also been inducted into Congressional Record in honor of her instrumental work done as a pediatric cancer activist in Washington D.C.
 In addition, Hannah has a display at the Florida House in Washington D.C. that shares her story and accomplishments.

 Another non-profit organization she works closely with is Hyundai Motor America Hyundai Hope On Wheels.
 In 2016, Hannah was announced as the National Youth Ambassador for the program.
-In her time of being the ambassador and remaining involved, she has traveled to 39 different children’s hospitals in 25 states, helping raise and present a total of $30,000,000 in pediatric cancer research grants.
+In her time of being the ambassador and remaining involved, she has traveled to 42 different children’s hospitals in 26 states, helping raise and present a total of $30,000,000 in pediatric cancer research grants.
 Not only is she able to visit children’s hospitals, but she conveys her platform of pediatric cancer to thousands of people at events such as the New York Auto Show, Hyundai Hope On Wheels 5k/10k, DC Days, and a New York City Times Square Billboard.
-Hannah has participated in 210 media (radio and television) and print media interviews viewed across the country.
-She owes so much to Hyundai Motor Company for all that they do in this fight!
+Hannah has participated in over 220 media (radio and television) and print media interviews viewed across the country.

 One of Hannah’s main focuses of finding a cure for pediatric cancer is through raising legislative awareness.
-Hannah has lobbied and spoken on Capitol Hill in Washington D.C. over the past six years.
-One of the most recent impacts she made was helping research and pass the STAR (Survivorship, Treatment, Access, and Research) Act and RACE for Children Act..
+Hannah has lobbied and spoken on Capitol Hill in Washington D.C. over the past seven years.
+She helped research and pass the STAR (Survivorship, Treatment, Access, and Research) Act and RACE for Children Act..
 She has worked on legislation such as the Gabriella Miller 2.0 Act, Give Kids A Chance Act, Fairness to Kids Act, and Gives Kids a Chance Act.
 During September, Pediatric Cancer Awareness Month, Hannah and her family travel to Curefest USA.
 This is an event where pediatric cancer activists from across the world come together and rally to end pediatric cancer.
-Hannah has presented and hosted Curefest USA four times and looks forward to attending in the coming years.
+Hannah has presented at and hosted Curefest USA seven times.

-In addition to making a federal legislative impact, Hannah and her sister Hailey recently partnered with the American Childhood Cancer Organization to create change at a state level.
+In addition to making a federal legislative impact, Hannah has partnered with the American Childhood Cancer Organization (ACCO) to create change at a state level.
 Seeing Hannah's passion and skills, ACCO hired Hannah as a Regional Advocacy Ambassador to coordinate lobbying meetings, advocacy trainings, and much more.
 She has helped create over $98.8 million in pediatric cancer research funding in seven respective states.
-In addition, Hannah became the first pediatric cancer activists to join the Alabama Cancer Coalition as well as has worked with Alabama's Department of Public Health to include pediatric cancer in the State Action Cancer Plan and create pediatric cancer research funding legislation.
+In addition, Hannah became the first pediatric cancer survivor to join the Alabama Cancer Control Coalition as well as has worked with Alabama's Department of Public Health to include pediatric cancer in the 2022-2026 State Action Cancer Plan and create pediatric cancer research funding legislation.
 She has presented to the Department and Coalition numerous times.